jmadams3/da-malloc-masters/README.md

 For a breakdown of how the server.js file works, click [here](./docs/server.md).

 For a breakdown of how the databases work, click [here](./docs/databases.md).

+For more on the login and signup systems, click here [here](./docs/userInformation.md).